Timothy (Tim) Peake

 Tim returned to Earth on 18 June 2016.

-Tim is now working at ESA's European Astronaut Centre in Cologne, Germany, as Astronaut Operations Team Lead.
+Tim currently works at ESA's Astronaut Centre in Cologne, Germany, as Astronaut Operations Team Lead.
+However, he will take an unpaid leave of absence from ESA for two years from 1 October 2019.